andersmurphy/andersmurphy-blog/resources/posts/2023-07-16-clojure-sqlite-application-defined-sql-functions-with-jdbc.md

     "-r"]}}}
 ```

-This means we don't have to remember to manually compile the SQLite functions.
+This means we don't have to remember to manually compile the SQLite functions (unless you change them during a repl session).

 The full example [project can be found here](https://github.com/andersmurphy/clj-cookbook/tree/master/sqlite/application-defined-sql-functions).

-Next post I'll be sharing a helper macro that makes writing Application Defined SQL functions more convenient.
+Next post I'll be sharing a helper macro that makes writing Application Defined SQL functions more convenient and more performant.